BrianPugh/belay/README.rst

 .. inclusion-marker-do-not-remove

+Belay is:

-Belay is a library that enables the rapid development of projects that interact with hardware via a MicroPython or CircuitPython compatible board.
+* A python library that enables the rapid development of projects that interact with hardware via a MicroPython or CircuitPython compatible board.

-Belay works by interacting with the REPL interface of a MicroPython board from Python code running on PC.
+* A command-line tool for developing standalone MicroPython projects.

+* A MicroPython package manager.

 Belay supports wired serial connections (USB) and wireless connections via WebREPL over WiFi.

 `Quick Video of Belay in 22 seconds.`_

 See `the documentation`_ for usage and other details.

 Who is Belay For?
 =================